Skip to content

 The waterfront and port area of Durrës on the Albanian Adriatic coast

 Durrës, Albania's main port and the landing point for the Italy ferries, half an hour from the capital.
-Photo: Rakoon / Wikimedia Commons, CC0; sourceUrl: https://commons.wikimedia.org/wiki/File:0546_Durr%C3%ABs.jpg
+Photo: Rakoon / Wikimedia Commons, CC0

 Arriving by ferry from Corfu

-If you’re island-hopping in Greece, the Corfu to Saranda ferry is the fastest way into southern Albania - a 30-minute high-speed crossing (longer on the car ferry) from around EUR 20-25, with up to a few dozen sailings a day in high summer.
+If you’re island-hopping in Greece, the Corfu to Saranda ferry is the fastest way into southern Albania - a 30 to 45 minute high-speed crossing (55 to 70 on the car ferry) at about EUR 25-30 one way, with 13 sailings a day each way through the summer season.
 It lands you right on the Riviera at Saranda, perfectly placed for Ksamil, Butrint and the southern beaches without backtracking through Tirana.
 Full timetable, fares and the passport rules are in the Saranda to Corfu ferry guide.

 Sarandë harbour on the southern Albanian coast, the arrival point for the ferry from Corfu

 Sarandë, where the Corfu ferry lands - the quickest route from Greece onto the Albanian Riviera.
-Photo: Piotrus / Wikimedia Commons, CC BY-SA 3.0; sourceUrl: https://commons.wikimedia.org/wiki/File:Albania_062_-_Sarand%C3%AB_harbour.jpg
+Photo: Piotrus / Wikimedia Commons, CC BY-SA 3.0

 Arriving overland by bus